dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 ---

-Until we are provided with further information our invoices will only reflect the email address of the DNSimple account that you signed up with.
-And all invoices will be sent to that email address.
+Until we are provided with further information our invoices will only reflect the email address of your DNSimple account.
+If you have more than one account, all invoices will be sent to the corresponding email address for the account.

 ![Example Invoice Without Billing Information](/files/account-billing-settings-invoice-1.png)